-On initial recognition of an equity investment that is not held for trading, an irrevocable election is available to measure the investment at fair value upon initial recognition plus directly attributable transaction costs and at each period end, changes in fair value are recognized in other comprehensive income ("OCI") with no reclassification to the consolidated statements of earnings.
+On initial recognition of an equity investment that is not held for trading, an irrevocable election is available to measure the investment at fair value upon initial recognition plus directly attributable transaction costs, and at each period end, changes in fair value are recognized in other comprehensive income with no reclassification to the consolidated statements of loss and comprehensive loss.
 The election is available on an investment-by-investment basis.